arthur7373/linux-training/level2/2-5-SSH.md

 `fail2ban-client status sshd`

+#### PRACTICE
-Now try to login with ssh and enter wrong password several times.
+Now try to login with ssh and enter wrong password 3 or more times.
 After that run again:

 `fail2ban-client status sshd`

-You will see your IP banned.
+You should see your IP banned.

 Also the following command will show the current firewall rules enabled, where you will see you IP: